shaynarang/NSS-Karma-to-Burn/README.md

 ## To Do:

 - The known bug as of 05-27-2013 needs to be addressed
-- Name and date of birth validation needs to be added
 - It may be beneficial to include individual categories on the progress chart

 ## Demo: